Convergence (comics): Convergence: Harley Quinn

 Strangely, it appears he's selected Harley Quinn as this city's champion to fight a cartoon rabbit from one of the other domes.
 Neither Catwoman nor Ivy feels this bodes well for their continued existence.
 Hurriedly, the pair storm into her apartment, and despite Louie's protest, they both agree that there is only one way to make this work.
 They need to get the crazy Harley back.
 Ivy injects her with a toxin to counteract the mood stabilizers in her body, but Louie warns that Harley had been off her meds for months already.
 Nervously, they wait to see which Harley will wake up for them.
 When she does come to, Harley Quinn is crazier than ever.

 Captain Carrot has been selected as the champion for his city of Follywood, Califurnia.
 He has been transported to his opponent's home city without any knowledge about whom he has to face.
 For that reason, Alley-Kat-Abra sends Pig-Iron after him to warn that the opponent he will face is a loon.
 Harley Quinn finds Pig-Iron first.
-Using the oil that had lubricated Pig-Iron's mechanical parts, she leaves a message for Captain Carrot: It's rabbit season.
+Using the oil that had lubricated Pig-Iron's mechanical parts, she leaves a message for Captain Carrot: it's a rabbit season.
 When he discovers it, Captain Carrot promises that his old friend will be avenged.

 An hour earlier, Captain Carrot had encountered Harley who had gotten to the amusement park early.
 When he expressed no desire to fight her, she claimed that she had a great many superpowers and swung her mallet at him, claiming it was magic.
 The force of her strike against the ground caused the explosives she had hidden earlier to go off, knocking Captain Carrot down.
 Sensing that he was in danger, Alley-Kat-Abra searched the minds of Gotham City for any clue that could help him.

 She discovered a conversation between Catwoman, Poison Ivy, and Harley's boyfriend Louie who admitted that he'd been feeling sick with fear ever since he saw Harley in costume again.
 He explained that he had forgotten what it was like to be in the field as a cop with costumes involved and that Harley was one of the most dangerous and insane costumed criminals.
 Louie went on to explain that when he saw Harley out of costume for the first time and she came to visit him in the hospital, he'd stopped being afraid of her and became afraid for her.
 He believed in the power of rehabilitation and hoped she would be able to beat whomever she was set against.
 Worriedly, Alley-Kat-Abra relayed this information to Captain Carrot.